NFL announces $100,000 grant to Louisiana group VOTE for voter registration campaign

-The National Football League announced on Tuesday that a Louisiana non-profit for the formerly incarcerated will receive a $100,000 grant, part of the league’s latest move aimed at responding to the debate sparked by Colin Kaepernick’s on-field protests against police violence.
+The National Football League announced on Tuesday that a Louisiana nonprofit for the formerly incarcerated will receive a $100,000 grant, part of the league’s latest move aimed at responding to the debate sparked by quarterback Colin Kaepernick’s on-field protests against injustice and police violence.

-The grant for Voice of the Experienced is one of seven grants made to social justice organizations revealed this week that together total nearly $2 million, the league said.
+The grant for the group VOTE, short for Voice of the Experienced, is one of seven grants made to social justice organizations revealed this week that together total nearly $2 million, the league said.

-Norris Henderson, VOTE’s executive director, said the group intends to use the money on a statewide push to register former inmates to vote, a campaign made possible by a new state law that allows people who have been out of prison for five years but remain on probation and parole to cast ballots.
+Norris Henderson, VOTE’s executive director, said the group intends to use the money on a statewide push to register former inmates to vote.
+The campaign is made possible by a new state law that allows people who have been out of prison for five years but remain on probation and parole to cast ballots.

 The law, which took effect on March 1, restored the right to vote to about 36,000 people.